Prithism/Dev-Atlas-/readme.md

 - *"Who mentors junior ML engineers?"*
 - *"Show me the Jadavpur developer cluster"*

+**Landing view (no query).** Open `/` and the entire Kolkata atlas renders as a force-directed graph: top-N people by centrality, repos owned by those people, events, and orgs — all interconnected.
+This is the no-query experience, a community map you can pan and click into.
+Press **Escape** at any time (or submit an empty query) to return to this overview.

+**Query view.** Submitting a query switches the graph into focused mode.
 For each query it returns:

 1. **Ranked people results** — name, GitHub URL, relevance score, and 2-3 evidence bullets
-2. **1-hop subgraph** — the matched people plus their repos, events, and org memberships, ready for D3 rendering
+2. **2-hop subgraph** seeded from the top-15 retrieval hits — capped at 180 nodes, prioritising bridge nodes (events, orgs, shared repos) so the rendered graph is interconnected rather than five disconnected stars
-3. **Interactive 3-D force graph** in the browser that re-clusters around the query's strongest signal
+3. **Interactive force graph** in the browser that re-clusters around the query's strongest signal

+**Kolkata-only by construction.** Every person in the graph carries a `kolkata_signal` (`github_location`, `event_attended`, `org_member`, or `manual_curation`).
+The build step rejects accounts that fail this gate — so a Kolkata developer who happens to follow a global account on GitHub does not pull that account into the atlas.
+The same gate is applied inside the retriever, so even a literal-keyword search cannot resurrect filtered-out records.

+**Hybrid retrieval.** Pure vector search against `all-MiniLM-L6-v2` gets dominated by the most frequent term in a query and buries rare technical tokens.
+The retriever blends vector similarity with literal keyword match, then graph centrality, so a query like *"langgraph kolkata"* surfaces the Kolkata developers who actually ship LangGraph rather than just the most-followed Kolkata developers in general.

-The pipeline is fully resilient: if the LLM-powered Parser or Ranker agents fail, the service automatically falls back to a 2-agent baseline (Retriever + Composer) so the demo never breaks.
+**Resilient pipeline.** If the LLM-powered Parser or Ranker agents fail, the service automatically falls back to a 2-agent baseline (Retriever + Composer).
+If the Composer fails too, raw evidence is returned.
+The graph is always renderable.

 ---